p3ps1-man/dockertrader/README.md

 # Metatrader 5 docker image

 This is a base image of docker running MetaTrader 5 using wine.
 This image is published on [Dockerhub](https://hub.docker.com/repository/docker/p3ps1man/dockertrader).
+X11 server is already pre-configured.

 ## Features

-- Preinstalled MetaTrader 5, run it using x11 frowarding on vnc
+- Preinstalled MetaTrader 5

 ## Requirements